cloudlinux/libcare/docs/libcare.rst

 Examine Application Object Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next step is to find out what ELF objects are loaded and where.
+The next step is to find out what ELF objects are loaded and where.
 This way
 we know offsets for reach dynamically-loaded library and can actually
 resolve symbols from there.
 This is done by the function
 ``kpatch_create_object_files``.
-For the correct mapping of the object's
+For the correct mapping of the object
-symbol addresses to the virtual address space we had to parse the
+symbol addresses to the virtual address space we have to parse the
 instructions on how to load the object stored in the
 ``program header``\ s part of the ELF, and are used by the dynamic
 loader or the kernel.
 This part is done by the function